hoidn/PtychoPINN/README.md

 This repository contains the codebase for the methods presented in the paper "[Physics Constrained Unsupervised Deep Learning for Rapid, High Resolution Scanning Coherent Diffraction Reconstruction](https://arxiv.org/pdf/2306.11014.pdf)".

 ## Overview
-PtychoPINN is an unsupervised physics-informed neural network reconstruction method designed to facilitate real-time imaging by bypassing the resolution limitations of optics.
-PtychoPINN uses a NN autoencoder framework for fast reconstruction and improves imaging quality by combining the diffraction forward map with real-space overlap constraints.
+PtychoPINN is an unsupervised physics-informed neural network reconstruction method for scanning CDI designed to improve upon the speed of conventional reconstruction methods without sacrificing image quality.
+Compared to prior NN approaches, the main source of improvements in image quality are its combination of the diffraction forward map with real-space overlap constraints.

 ## Features
 - **Unsupervised / self-supervised learning**: There is no need for extensive labeled training data, making the model more practical to train.